Defensive Model Expansion for Robust Bayesian Inference

 We expect to be able to estimate $\theta_0$ at a rate $\epsilon_N$ if the following prior thickness condition holds: \begin{definition}[$\epsilon_N$-thickness] The prior $\Pi$ is said to be $\epsilon_N$-thick at $\theta_0$ if there exist $C_1, C_2 > 0$ such that

 \end{definition} We simplify our arguments by restricting attention to the \emph{$\alpha$-fractional posterior} given by

-where $L_N(\theta) = \prod_{i = 1}^N f_{\theta}(Z_i)$ is the likelihood.
+where $L_N(\theta) = \prod_{i = 1}^N f_{\theta}(Z_i)$ is the likelihood; extending to $\alpha = 1$ (i.e., the genuine posterior) is possible for the models we consider here under additional conditions on the prior.
 Works that have studied the properties of fractional posteriors include \citet{o1995fractional, walker2001bayesian,bhattacharya2019bayesian,martin2019data}.
-Remarkably, under essentially no further assumptions, the prior thickness condition is sufficient to guarantee posterior concentration at the rate $\epsilon_N$.
+Under essentially no further assumptions, the prior thickness condition is sufficient to guarantee posterior concentration at the rate $\epsilon_N$.
 Section 2.2 of \citet{castillo2024bayesian} is particularly instructive for understanding why these conditions are sufficient and how the arguments can be extended to non-iid settings.

 \begin{paragraph}{Interpretation of $\alpha$} The role of $\alpha$ can be understood in two ways.
 First, it is as if we ``hold out'' $100(1-\alpha)\%$ of the data, which makes the posterior less prone to overfitting \citep{o1995fractional}.
 Second, as noted by \citet{walker2001bayesian}, the fractional posterior is equivalent to using the full likelihood $L_N(\theta)$ with a data-adaptive prior $\Pi^\star(d\theta) \propto \Pi(d\theta) / L_N(\theta)^{1-\alpha}$.
 This construction downweights parameter values that fit the observed data too well, again limiting overfitting.
-This robustness to overfitting is what allows us to avoid conditions on the size of the effective support required of the full posterior. \end{paragraph}
+This robustness to overfitting is what allows us to avoid conditions on the size of the effective support used, for example, by \citet{ghosal2000convergence} to study the usual posterior. \end{paragraph}

-\begin{paragraph}{Identifiability} Prior thickness ensures convergence in Hellinger distance, but does not automatically imply efficient estimation of $\eta_0$, since $r(\cdot)$ may be confounded with $\eta$.
-For example, in Models~NR and~NC, $\mu(\cdot) \to \mu_0(\cdot)$ does not necessarily imply $\beta \to \beta_0$.
-One way to ensure recovery of $\eta_0$ is through a \emph{metric identifiability} condition such as